DataTalksClub/docs/docs/machine-learning-zoomcamp/08-deep-learning/12-using-model.md

 ---
 title: "12.
-Using Model"
+Using the model"
-parent: "Module 08: Deep Learning"
+parent: "Module 8: Neural Networks and Deep Learning"
 nav_order: 12
 ---